hjespers/teslams/README.md

 	  -t              Display the climate/temp state                               [boolean]
 	  -v              Display the vehicle state                                    [boolean]
-	  -w, --wake      Wake up the car telemetry                                    [boolean] -R, --range     Charging range mode: "std", "max", or %limit (50% or more)
-	  -S, --roof      Move the car sunroof to any position or %open -T, --temp      Set the car climate control temperature (in Celcius)
-	  -L, --lock      Lock/Unlock the car doors
-	  -A, --climate   Turn the air conditioning and heating on/off
+	  -w, --wake      Wake up the car telemetry                                    [boolean] -X, --isplugged Check if car is plugged in and continue only if connected    [boolean] -Z, --isawake   Check if car is asleep and continue only if awake            [boolean] -A, --climate   Turn the air conditioning and heating on/off
 	  -C, --charge    Turn the charging on/off
+	  -R, --range     Charging range mode: "std", "max", or %limit (50% or more)
+	  -S, --roof      Move the car sunroof to any position or %open -L, --lock      Lock/Unlock the car doors
+	  -T, --temp      Set the car climate control temperature (in Celcius)
 	  -?, --help      Print usage information

-	Missing required arguments: u, p

 #streaming.js - Capture and log real-time telemetry while driving